'She takes it to a whole new level': Husker recruit Krause dominates, will play for fourth state championship

 “(During state) I swear it’s like 10-4.
 It’s pretty sweet,” Saunders said.

 There are ways that Skutt looks, operates and plays like a college team.
-The Skyhawks are ranked No. 2 in the USA Today national poll.
+It is ranked No. 2 in the USA Today national poll.

 Saunders thinks Skutt can play even better Saturday than it did against Ashland-Greenwood.